patteeraL/IDS-with-Snort/README.md

 [Wireshark User Guide](https://www.wireshark.org/docs/wsug_html_chunked/)

-In this project, I will provide you only the following: snort.conf: The main Snort configuration file. local.rules: Custom Snort rules created for the lab. account.txt: A file for the last implementation.
+#### In this project, I will provide you only the following:

+`snort.conf`: The main Snort configuration file.
+`local.rules`: Custom Snort rules created for the lab.
+`account.txt`: A file for the last implementation.

 Good Luck!